wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/add_phone_to_plugin.md

+---
-# Add a phone model to an existing plugin
+title: Add a phone model to an existing plugin
+---

 Sometimes, all you want to do is for a plugin to support a phone model that is closely related to models already present in it.
 In that case, all that is necessary to do most of the time is to add